Tordek/cheat/README.md

 Tests are defined with the `TEST` macro.
 You may also use the `GLOBALS`, `SET_UP` and `TEAR_DOWN` macros to centralize your initializations.

+There are additional helpers in the `cheat_helpers.h` file, which provide stuff to help you test some harder to test stuff.

 ---

 CHEAT is Copyrighted (c) 2012 Guillermo "Tordek" Freschi.